 By Tammy Sons

-When you grab a cool beer or a glass of wine and relax in your garden, planning next year's activities, remember the 5 areas to consider as described below:
+When you grab a cool beer or a glass of wine and relax in your garden, planning next year's activities, remember the five areas to consider as described below:

 1. The overall maintenance needed or desired.
 One must not become a slave to their garden, rather the master.
-Basically, a decision at this point of your garden planning determines the steps necessary to achieve your objective of a high or low maintenance garden/landscape.
+A decision at this point of your garden planning determines the steps necessary to achieve your objective of a high or low maintenance garden/landscape.

-4. How many times have you heard the old adage, healthy soil healthy plants.
-Healthy plants are less prone to diseases, attract less insect pests and generally require less water to maintain their healthy status.
-What does that mean to you the gardener, FEED THE SOIL.
-Have your soil checked for nutrients or just the pH.
+4. How many times have you heard the adage, healthy soil healthy plants?
+Healthy plants are less prone to diseases, attract fewer insect pests and require less water to maintain their health status.
+What does that mean to you the gardener, FEED THE SOIL?
+Has your soil checked for nutrients or just the pH?
 Many of your local nurseries perform these services.
 The test results will reveal what mineral or nutrients your soil is lacking and these missing items are amended to your soil.
 To keep your soil healthy it is a simple matter of adding organic compost on a regular schedule.
-When adding nutrients to your soil make sure to use organic fertilizers and not the synthetic fertilizers which can actually destroy the beneficial organisms and organic matter within soil.
+When adding nutrients to your soil make sure to use organic fertilizers and not the synthetic fertilizers which can destroy the beneficial organisms and organic matter within the soil.

 These areas I consider a major element requiring good planning to develop or maintain a garden/landscape that is easy to maintain, offering greater moments of tranquility to enjoy the fruits of one's labor.
 I find it fascinating to watch a seedling take birth, break through the soil, and eventually become a mature plant giving us many enjoyable moments in life.

 Order state certified plants at a reputable garden nursery.
 Burning Bush plants on sale.